Written by Neil Bryant for the URC

 It retails for £145, but I’ve seen it for around £100 online, without looking much which I would say is great value for what you’re getting.

-To purchase the minimus jacket, use the following link.
+To purchase the minimus jacket (this is for the full zipped version), use the following link.
 This will get you an excellent price and a small commission for the running of the URC